Vivienne Westwood, influential fashion maverick, dies at 81 - ExBulletin

 Torn shirts, safety pins, provocative slogans,” Bolton said.
 “She introduced postmodernism.
 He was so influential from the mid-70s.
 The punk movement never went away, it’s now part of our fashion vocabulary.
 Its mainstream now.

 Westwood’s long career was full of contradictions: she was a lifelong rebel repeatedly honored by Queen Elizabeth II.
-She dressed like a teenager even in her 60s and became a vocal advocate for the fight against climate change,planetary doom warning.
+She dressed like a teenager even in her 60s and became a strong supporter of the fight against climate change, warning of planetary catastrophe.

 In her punk days, Westwoods’ clothes were often intentionally shocking: T-shirts decorated with drawings of naked boys and bondage pants with sadomasochistic overtones were standard fare in her popular London boutiques.
 But Westwood was able to go from punk to high fashion without missing a beat, pursuing her career without lapsing into self-caricature.